Qworg/DRMax/FeatureRequests.md

  - Score skills based on power level
  - Create the "most powerful" build based on that score

-- Must have Skill List
+- Skill List Restrictions
  - Lists of defensive skills and escapes as required
+ - Ability to toggle between Must Have and Must Not Have (as well as neutral)
  - Single click access

 - Ability to maximize for fewer professions